-2.1 We are to survey all significant trees that could be affected by the proposals.
+2.1 We are to survey all significant trees that could be affected by the proposed construction works.

-2.2 We are then to prepare a report to appraise the impact of the proposals on the trees and surrounding landscape.
+2.2 We are then to prepare a report to appraise the effect these works will have on any nearby trees and the surrounding landscape.